Helperbird/website/src/pages/help/helperbird-for-google-drive.md

 img: assets/images2/uploads/add-a-heading.png
 date: 2023-09-10T18:43:23.791Z
 youtubeId: xl5lZX_-GkU
-cardTitle: Google Classroom
+cardTitle: Google Drive
-featureDescription: Learn how to elevate your Google Classroom with Helperbird's accessibility tools.
+featureDescription: Learn how to elevate your Google Drive with Helperbird's accessibility tools.
 This guide will show you simple steps to integrate powerful features that make learning more accessible for everyone.
 header: true
 ---

 ## Introduction

-This guide shows you how to easily set up and start using the Helperbird Add-on in Drive & Classroom.
+This guide shows you how to easily set up and start using the Helperbird Add-on for Google Drive.

 ## Prerequisites

-- A Google Account is required to access Google Classroom.
+- A Google Account is required to access Google Drive.
 - You have the [Helperbird Google Workplace addon installed.](https://workspace.google.com/marketplace/app/helperbird/844716805038)
 - Make sure your using Helperbird 107 or later.

-## Google Classroom
+## Google Drive

 ### How to Open PDFs in Helperbird's PDF Reader

-**Step 1**: Go to **Google Classroom**.
+**Step 1**: Go to **Google Drive**.

 **Step 2**: Click on the PDF you want to read.